JepEtau/py_temporalfix/README.md

 &nbsp;

 _Note: when the output container is Matroska (.mkv), the strength and temporal radius values are added to the output video metadata._
+_Note2: it's possible to not specify the output filepath: a suffix will be automatically added to the filename_

 ## Requirements
 - Windows 11